sa2c/RSE-handbook/content/docs/regular_events/tech_chat.md

 # Tech Chat

-- Ad-hoc schedule, historically Tuesdays 10-11am, conducted via Zoom
-- A member of the team will give a presentation discussing a topic pertinent to their research, current projects or technical skills they are interested in.
+Tech Chats are a currently parked series of talks presented internally by the RSE team.
+They are conducted via Zoom, and have historically been on an ad-hoc schedule, typically Tuesdays from 10am to 11am.
+Tech chats are intended as an opportunity for RSE team members to give a presentation on a topic of interest, which can be related to their research, a project they are working on, particular technical skills or general software practices.

-- The most recent tech chat ‘series’ was ‘Getting to know us’, where members of the team gave presentations on their research interests
+The most recent tech chat series was ‘Getting to know us’, where members of the team gave presentations on their research interests.
+This series was largely informal and presented internally, though previous series were open to the general user base.
+No new tech chat series is currently in development, and organisation of further tech chats will be on a voluntary basis.
-- Currently internal to the team, largely informal